Dr Tereza Spilioti

 - Discourse and social media; Computer-mediated communication (BA level)

-I have also been invited to give lectures and seminars to UG and PG students at overseas universities, including the University of Hamburg, University of Lausanne, and University of Patras.
+I have also been invited to give lectures and seminars to UG and PG students at overseas universities, including the University of Bern, University of Hamburg, University of Lausanne, and University of Patras.

 My research interests lie at the intersection of language, society, and media, an area that is at the forefront of applied linguistics.
 More specifically, my work covers research related primarily to the fields of language and new media, research ethics, and media sociolinguistics.
 In the field of language and new media, I have explored digital genres, sociability and intimacy in texting practices; media ideologies and digital discourses related to the development of social media platforms; typography and script as resources for vernacular creativity in digital communication.
 My publications also cover issues of research ethics, with particular interest in revisiting current approaches for ethical decision-making in digital media contexts.
 More broadly in the field of media sociolinguistics, I have developed a growing interest in innovative perspectives on the study of sociolinguistic change, mediat(izat)ion and style.